Vicious Rumors (Timex Social Club album)

 Vicious Rumors is the only studio album from the R&B band Timex Social Club, released in 1986.
-It contains the group's Billboard Hot 100 top 10 and R&B #1 hit "Rumors," as well as the follow-up R&B hits "Thinkin' About Ya" and "Mixed Up World."
+It contains a re-recording of the group's Billboard Hot 100 top ten and R&B number one hit "Rumors", as well as the follow-up R&B hits "Thinkin' About Ya" and "Mixed Up World".

-Music videos were made for "Rumors" and "Mixed Up World."
+Music videos were made for "Rumors" and "Mixed Up World".